jessepav/lacygoill-wiki-backup/vim/regex.md

 ####
 # Miscellaneous
-## When Vim's regex engine processes 2 alternations, both matching the text, which one is used to produce a match?
+## When Vim's regex engine processes 2 alternatives, both matching the text, which one is used to produce a match?

 The first one.

-Alternations in Vim's regex engine are  neither lazy (the shortest matches), nor greedy (the longest matches), it's *ordered* (the first matches).
+Alternation in Vim's regex engine is neither lazy (the alternative producing the shortest match is used), nor greedy (the alternative producing the longest match is used), it's *ordered* (the first which matches is used).

 That's why this regex: